Jang-woo-AnnaSoft/execution-state-preflight/README.md

 ## Eight problems

-Getting to three checklists and two gates meant working through eight of them.
+Getting to three checklists and two gates meant working through seven of them.

-1. Separating execution from verification — and separating who verifies (system / provider / user)
-2. Verifying conditions, not just values
-3. The system deciding what counts as unknown, not the model
-4. Human involvement guaranteed by the structure rather than by good intentions
-5. Per-field provenance records, as raw material for auditing and for assigning responsibility
+1. Inference accuracy not being the thing that grants execution authority
+2. The first draft moving to the model, which turns human review into a click-through
+3. Neither re-asking nor after-the-fact exclusion working, because the model is the one deciding what to ask
+4. Conditions having nowhere to be written down, so they are never declared
+5. Three kinds of unstated input — value, condition, intent — reaching execution undefined
+6. No record of the verdict, so causes can't be told apart afterwards
-6. Rules becoming data attached to the tool instead of code, so they change without a deploy
+7. Rules scattered across prompt and code, so changing one needs a deploy
-7. Failures having names — an *instruction gap* (the user's instruction was incomplete) and an *action definition gap* (the model reached for the wrong tool, or for one that doesn't exist yet)
-8. What can't run now being held rather than discarded

 ---

 ## The three checklists

 The rules an action needs split by who defines them.
 This split is the whole design — everything below is machinery for enforcing it.

+Who defines an item and what can resolve it are different questions.
+A provider declares that the balance must be sufficient; a system measurement resolves whether it is.
+The checklists below are the first axis; [where each value came from](#where-each-value-came-from) is the second.

 **Fixed checklist** — which tool are we picking, and are the execution conditions met (when/case)?
 Tool-independent, and identical for every execution.
 In the record these are `c1_when_case`, `c2_user_action_name`, `c3_provider_action_name`.